-abuse

-Sexual violence Sexual violence and sexual harassment can occur between two children of and sexual harassment between children in school
+Sexual violence and sexual harassment can occur between two children of any age and sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence or sexual harassment exist on a continuum and may overlap; they can occur online and/or face to face, be physical and/or verbal and are unacceptable.

 Children who are victims of sexual violence and sexual harassment will likely find the experience both stressful and distressing.
-This will, in all likelihood adversely affect their educational attainment.
+This will, in all likelihood, adversely affect their educational attainment.
 It is important that all victims are taken seriously and offered appropriate support.
-It should be remembered that the context of the safeguarding incident may be outside of the school, and could involve an intimate, personal relationship.
+It should be remembered that the context of the safeguarding incident may be outside of school, and could involve an intimate, personal relationship.
 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with SEND and LGBT children are at greater risk, and that there is a greater likelihood that the perpetrators will be boys.

-Staff should be aware of the importance of:

-• Making it clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is NOT an inevitable part of growing up.

-• Not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"

-• Challenging behaviours such as, grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+Staff should be aware of the importance of: Making it clear that sexual violence and sexual harassment are not acceptable, will never be tolerated and are NOT an inevitable part of growing up.
+Not tolerating or dismissing sexual violence or sexual harassment as • "banter", "part of growing up", "just having a laugh" or "boys being boys".
+Challenging behaviours such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
 Dismissing or toleration any of these behaviours risks normalising them.
 Addressing inappropriate behaviour, even the seemingly innocuous, can be vital in preventing problematic, abusive and/or violent behaviour in the future.
 All victims must be reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 The victim should never be made to feel ashamed for making a report.
 All staff must be aware that sexual abuse can happen between children.
-Child-on-child sexual abuse must be considered when safeguarding pupils.
+Child-on-child sexual abuse must be considered when safeguarding children.
 Please see specific section on child-on-child abuse.
 Upskirting Upskirting is taking a picture under a person's clothing without them knowing, with the intention of viewing genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Upskirting is a criminal offence (The Voyeurism (Offences) Act, April 2019).
 Anyone of any sex can be a victim of upskirting.

-Other Specific Safeguarding Issues that might need to be investigated.
-Whilst we understand we cannot be experts in all areas, the DSLs will when appropriate use other experts and professional organisations to provide up to date guidance and practical support on these other specific safeguarding issues.
+Other Specific The list below gives other issues that might need to be investigated.
+Safeguarding Whilst we understand we cannot be experts in all areas, the DSLs will, when appropriate, use other experts and professional organisations to Issues provide up-to-date guidance and practical support on these other specific safeguarding issues: Drugs • Fabricated or Induced Illness (FII) Faith Abuse • Gender based violence

-- Drugs

-- Fabricated or Induced Illness (FII)

-- Faith Abuse

-- Gender based violence

-- Hate

-- Private fostering
+- Hate - Private fostering

-- Trafficking
+Trafficking

-AdditionalAdditional information and web links are available in Annex B of KCSIE 2023support- page 140 onwards (see the Toolkit).
+Additional support Additional information and web links are available in Annex B of KCSIE 2023 - page 140 onwards (see the Toolkit).

-Child-on-Child
+Child-on-Child Abuse

-Children can abuse other children and in situations where this occurs it is often referred to as child-on-child abuse.
+Children can abuse other children and in situations where this occurs, it is often referred to as child-on-child abuse.